unixunion/libkplug/README.md

 Q: What are some example use-cases?

-A: Say I have developed a automation suite, which uses YAML files as a input source, with libkplug, I could abstract the YAML file loader into a named "ConfigReaderPlugin", and ship my automation suite with ConfigReaderPlugin set to the YAML file loader class 'YAMLFileLoader'.
-A user could then implement their own "ConfigReaderPlugin" which integrates with GIT, with the same contract as YAMLFileReader, and by allowing the user to set a var 'ConfigPlugin=GitConfigLoader', the user has the means to extend the application with ease.
+A1: Say I have developed a automation suite, which uses YAML files as a input source, with libkplug, I could abstract the YAML file loader into a named "ConfigReaderPlugin", and ship my automation suite with ConfigReaderPlugin set to the YAML file loader class 'YAMLFileLoader'.
+A user could then implement their own "ConfigReaderPlugin" which integrates with GIT, with the same contract as 'YAMLFileReader', and by allowing the user to set a variable 'ConfigPlugin=GitConfigLoader', the user has the means to integrate the application with ease.

+A2: Another use-case has been to define

 Q: How do I instantiate plugins without "knowing" the class type